ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

     - you can install rust-analyzer as a plugin in Emacs

 #### Summary
-In summary, the choice of editor is really up to the users and it is affected by the skill level, the types of projects they are usually working with and the situation that they are in.
+In summary, the choice of editor is really up to the users and it is affected by :
+    - the skill level,
+    - the types of projects they are usually working with
+    - the current situation that they are in

 There are trade-offs to all of the editors.
 Making the developer experience more streamline requires great deal of processing of the code such as code indexing/re-indexing upon code changes.
 Clion IDE and VSCode requires a decent workstation since it needs to use a huge chunk of memory, and it could get real slow for big projects.
 Using Clion and VSCode to open multiple projects at the same time would really bring your workstation to its knees no matter how beefy your machine is.